open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm/create-component-version.md

 ## All in One

-The previous steps can be combined into a single operation working on a single description file:
+The previous steps can be combined into a single operation working on a single description file that can contain multiple components:

 - Creating a Common Transport Archive
 - Adding one or more components